wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-multilingual.md

 1. Open the **src/workshop/instructions/code_interpreter_multilingual.txt** file.
 This file replaces the instructions used in the previous lab.
 2. The **Tools** section now includes an extended “Visualization and Code Interpretation” section describing how to create visualizations and handle non-Latin languages.

     The following is a summary of the instructions given to the Code Interpreter:

     - **Font Setup for Non-Latin Scripts (e.g., Chinese, Korean, Hindi):**
       - On first run, verify if the `/mnt/data/fonts` folder exists.
 If missing, unzip the font file into this folder.
       - **Available Fonts:**
         - Arabic: `CairoRegular.ttf`
         - Chinese: `NotoSansSCRegular.ttf`
         - Hindi: `NotoSansDevanagariRegular.ttf`
         - Korean: `NanumGothicRegular.ttf`
         - Japanese: `NotoSansJPRegular.ttf`

     - **Font Usage:**
       - Load the font with `matplotlib.font_manager.FontProperties` using the correct path.
       - Apply the font to:
         - `plt.title()` using the `fontproperties` parameter.
         - All labels and text using `textprops={'fontproperties': font_prop}` in functions like `plt.pie()` or `plt.bar_label()`.
       - Ensure all text (labels, titles, legends) is properly encoded, without boxes or question marks.

     - **Visualization Text:**
       - Always translate the data to the requested or inferred language (e.g., Chinese, French, English).
       - Use the appropriate font from `/mnt/data/fonts/fonts` for all chart text (e.g., titles, labels).

 ## Run the Agent App

-1. Press <kbd>F5</kbd> and select whether you want to run the C# or Python app.
+1. Press <kbd>F5</kbd> to run the app.
 2. In the terminal, the app will start, and the agent app will prompt you to  **Enter your query**.

 ### Start a Conversation with the Agent